 I am a researcher and my own thesis is listed in EThOS.
 How can I get my own ORCID identifier added to your record?

-ORCID identifiers (http://orcid.org) are increasingly used by researchers, publishers and institutions to uniquely identify a researcher and link all of their research articles, books, papers, theses and other outputs under a single profile.
+ORCID identifiers (https://orcid.org) are increasingly used by researchers, publishers and institutions to uniquely identify a researcher and link all their research articles, books, papers, theses and other outputs under a single profile.
 Where ORCID IDs are provided to EThOS by institutions, they are added to the relevant record with a link to the author’s ORCID profile.
 More often than not, we do not have access to an author’s ORCID and privacy laws do not allow us to add them in bulk direct from the ORCID website.

 If you would like your ORCID ID to be added to your EThOS thesis record, please contact your university first and then email with the details.